Please note that Tapas no longer supports Internet Explorer.

 With a smile on his face, Titus relaxed even more and sucked in his stomach.

-He shot up right.
+He shot to his feet.
 “Where to?”

 “I don’t know.”
 I backed away.
 “He’s dealing with all the camp managers’ complaints today.”